Access computers, internet, printing, photocopying and scanning services at Stanton.

-For browsing and searching the internet, accessing web-based email and word processing/ printing.
+For browsing and searching the internet, accessing web-based email and word processing/printing.
 A Stanton Library Card or casual access card is required to log on.
-Users are entitled to two hours access per day.
+Users are entitled to a maximum of 60 minutes access per day.

 Print from your laptop

-To print from your laptop, you must be connected to either the "Stanton Library Member" or "Stanton Library Guest" wifi networks.
-Visit the webprint page, and enter your card number and password to upload documents.
+To print from your laptop, you must be connected to either the "Stanton Library Member" or "Stanton Library Guest" WIFI networks.
+Visit webprint, and enter your card number and password to upload documents.
 Jobs can then be released from the photocopier/printers on the ground floor.
 You will need to make sure you have printing credit on your card in order to release your jobs.